By Paulynn P. Sicam

 The call of the hour is for everyone to think outside of themselves and consider the country, the people, our children, and--as the visiting Thai Prime Minister Thaksin Shinawatra told Filipino businessmen on Monday--think of the next generation.

-Thaskin seemed to be talking about the ruinous politics in the land when he told the business leaders the difference between a politician and a statesman: "A politician always thinks about the next election," Thaskin said, "while a statesman always thinks about the next generation.
+Thaksin seemed to be talking about the ruinous politics in the land when he told the business leaders the difference between a politician and a statesman: "A politician always thinks about the next election," Thaksin said, "while a statesman always thinks about the next generation.
 If you think about the next generation, then you can do a lot of change."

 We might start by making James Fallows' essay on our damaged culture required reading for every member of Congress and the administration.
 And to make sure they understand it, maybe we should commission an illustrated-comics version.